Content Cannibalisation Google Penalty

-Moving forward when creating any new pages on your website you really need to follow the process on this image below.
-Checking is there any internal conflicting existing articles is key.
-This is because it could end up having a negative affect on your website.
+Moving forward, when creating any new pages on your website you really need to follow the process on this image below.
+Checking if there are any internal conflicting existing articles is key.
+This is because it could end up having a negative effect on your website.

 This would then mean that it pulls all 5 of the pages down into lower SERP positions.
 Therefore your best quality page wouldn’t rank in a top position.
 Be sure to remember that Google ranks pages, not websites.
 So trying to rank your whole website for one keyword by including it on lots of pages won’t work.
 By doing this, your pages can miss out on a lot of SEO benefits, such as:

 - Quality Content – If you have multiple pages talking about exactly the same topic, the quality of your content is likely to deteriorate as you run out of things to say.
-Instead stick with a single, well written page that targets the chosen keyword, eg ‘musical instruments’.
-You can ensure a good quality page that is more likely to engage readers and rank better.
+Instead stick with a single, well-written page that targets the chosen keyword, eg ‘musical instruments’.
+You can ensure a good quality page or blog post that is more likely to engage readers and rank better.